 Creating Respite for Rescues

 Our friends at the Bucks County SPCA assist animals in need and prevent suffering through rescue, rehoming, cruelty prosecution and community outreach.
 Animals come to the shelter to find their forever home.
-One of our upcoming projects is to help keep these animals safe, happy and healthy during their time at the shelter.
+One of our favorite projects helps to keep these animals safe, happy and healthy during their time at the shelter.

-Working with Executive Director Linda Reider, we are raising funds to complete the “Creating Respite for Rescue” project.
-The native trees to be planted on the property will provide a healthy environment to shade the rescued animals from the heat of the summer as they rehabilitate and wait to go to their forever homes.
+Working with Executive Director Linda Reider, we raised funds to complete the “Creating Respite for Rescue” project.
+The native trees planted on the property provide a healthy environment to shade the rescued animals from the heat of the summer as they rehabilitate and wait to go to their forever homes.

 If you are a local landscape firm interested in this community project, please contact us.